Thursday, July 7, 2016

 “…that tradition derived from the apostles, of the very great, the very ancient, and universally known Church founded and organized at Rome by the two most glorious apostles, Peter and Paul.”

-Christianity was not “founded and organized at Rome;” it was founded and organized at Jerusalem
+Was Christianity “founded and organized at Rome”?
+NO!
+It was founded and organized at Jerusalem

 Paul and Peter had nothing to do with ‘organizing the Church at Rome.’
 Paul wrote his letter to the already-established Rome congregation before he ever visited the place, and Peter was never there.

 So why Linus?
-If Paul, knowing he was about to be executed, were going to appoint a successor, wouldn’t that have been Luke?
+If Paul, knowing he was about to be executed, needed to appoint a successor, wouldn’t that have been Luke?
 “Luke alone is with me,” he said.
 For that matter, Paul’s protégé, if he had one, was Timothy, who was on his way to Rome; why not ask him to take over?
 Peter’s protégé was Mark.
-If Peter were in Rome and about to die wouldn’t he have asked Mark to continue his mission?
+If Peter was in Rome and about to die wouldn’t he have asked Mark to continue his mission?

 Iranaeus, without scriptural backing, was either repeating what he’d been told without checking his facts, or just making stuff up: